cfg-columbus18/team-12/README.md

 ```
 ## Alternate Mentor/Mentee Matching Algorithm
 * A second mentor/mentee matching algorithm has been implemented in the Matching-Algorithm branch.
 This algorithm treats the matching process as a multi-objective optimization problem.
 The algorithm does not require the user to indicate the strength of their preferences, eliminating the need for the user to choose ordinal parameters.
+* This algorithm is derived from the multi-objective genetic algorithm NSGA-II.